The Story I Am About to Tell

-The Story I Am About to Tell was a successful South African play by Duma Kumalo.
+The Story I Am About to Tell was a 1997 South African play by Duma Kumalo.
 Produced by a support group for survivors giving testimony at the Truth and Reconciliation Commission, and starring three of them, it ran for five years both at home and abroad.

 Concept

 The play was designed for travel around and between communities small and large to spread awareness about the Commission and engage citizens in debate around the questions that it raised.
 The first of the three genuine TRC witnesses was the mother of a lawyer whose head had exploded after his boobytrapped Walkman detonated.
 Her testimony included a description of a hands-and-knees crawl into the room in which the bloodied mess of body and head remained.
 The second, a man, described his three years on death row, waiting to be hanged for a crime that he did not commit, while the third, a woman, recounted her arrest, interrogation and rape at the hands of security police.

 These testimonies formed the central element of a play, set mostly in a chocker taxi on its way to a TRC hearing, that embraced manifold others.
 The three witnesses were supplemented by three professional actors who played small roles, offered comic relief and argued about the TRC's merits and proceedings.